26 Jul 2020

 Organic or inorganic?

 Sustainable crop nutrition identifies and utilizes all available sources of plant nutrients.
-In this way crop growth is optimised, excess fertiliser use which is wasteful in both economic and environment terms is avoided.
+In this way, crop growth is optimised, and excess fertiliser use which is wasteful in both economic and environmental terms is avoided.

 Other resources